-Coronavirus infected après-ski in the Austrian Alps; criminal probe and litigation now follow
+Coronavirus infected apres-ski in the Austrian Alps; criminal probe and litigation now follow

 A day after checking in, they realized it was not.
 Their 22-year-old local guide had a bad cough.
 Over the next few days, their massage appointments were canceled because the therapist was home sick.
 Bars were ordered to limit patrons to try to reduce potential exposure.

-The Tregidgos decided to fly home early, just before President Trump’s travel ban left thousands of Americans stranded in Europe.
+The Tregidgos decided to fly home early, before travel restrictions left thousands of Americans stranded in Europe.
 Three family members subsequently tested positive for the virus.
 Though they feel lucky for suffering only mild symptoms, they’d like the legal proceedings to establish accountability.
-They’d also appreciate some compensation for their additional travel costs.
+They also would appreciate some compensation for their additional travel costs.

 Prosecutor Hansjörg Mayr said he would not discuss details of the criminal proceedings until he has reviewed a 1,000-page report by the State Office of Criminal Investigations, which includes written statements, interviews and documents.
 Under Austrian law, criminal cases usually precede lawsuits brought by individuals.